Behavioural

 - New Zealand (Stitchbird, Marc Naguib).

-We are also specifically looking for BSc and MSc students for our various field projects in Wageningen:
+We are also specifically looking for BSc and MSc students for our various field and labwork projects in Wageningen:

-- social behaviour with Magpies (contact Miriam Kuspiel),
+- social behaviour with Magpies (contact Sjouke Kingma),

 - cognition and cooperative breeding in cichlids (contact Elizabeth Phillips),